Course Outline

 1

-Identification and critical analysis of pertinent management issues in a business context (20 marks)
+Identification and critical analysis of discipline-specific pertinent management issues in a unique business context supported by accurate referencing.

 1 2